SharpTools (Roslyn C# Analysis) MCP server

 • SharpTool_RequestNewTool: Allows requesting new tools or features

-• FQN Fuzzy Matching: Intelligently resolves imprecise Fully Qualified Names
+• FQN Fuzzy Matching: Intelligently resolves potentially imprecise Fully Qualified Names

-• Precise Code Modifications: Enables surgical code changes rather than simple text manipulation
+• Precise, Roslyn-Based Modifications: Enables surgical code changes rather than simple text manipulation

-• Automated Git Integration: Creates dedicated branches and commits all changes with descriptive messages
+• Automated Git Integration: Creates dedicated branches, commits code changes, and offers undo functionality

-• Concise Feedback Loop: Confirms changes with precise diffs and provides immediate compilation error reports
+• Concise AI Feedback Loop: Confirms changes with precise diffs and provides immediate compilation error reports

 There are two ways to add an MCP server to Cursor.
 The most common way is to add the server globally in the ~/.cursor/mcp.json file so that it is available in all of your projects.